napari/napari-plugin-manager/README.md

 ### Refreshing

-If a new plugin has been released but it is not available on the list, you can click on the `refresh` button to the top roght corner to clear the cache and load all new available plugins.
+If a new plugin has been released but it is not available on the list, you can click on the `refresh` button to the top right corner to clear the cache and load all new available plugins.

 ### Installing a plugin